Armaan016/Hematology-Web-Lab/README.md

 Prediction Service:
 Access the prediction page.
 Input your blood test values and gender or upload an image of a white blood cell.
-Click "Predict" to get an anemia prediction.
+Click "Predict" to get an anemia prediction or WBC classification.

 Contributors
-Your Name - Mohammed Armaan Uddin
+Mohammed Armaan Uddin